Women at Iberdrola Group

 - Conversations with collaborators and guests to talk about female empowerment and racism on symbolic dates.

-Iberdrola group's contribution to equal opportunities and non-discrimination in 2019 has recently been recognised internationally.
-It has been included for the third year in a row in the 2020 Bloomberg Gender-Equality Index.
+Iberdrola group's contribution to equal opportunities and non-discrimination has recently been recognised internationally.
+It has been included for the fifth year in a row in the Bloomberg Gender-Equality Index.
 The company is one of the honours companies committed to transparency in information on gender issues and progress in equality between women and men.